AhmedHdeawy/My-Work/README.md

 # My Projects

-Hi! here you can browse my projects, som of these projects are available on live server and others are available on Locale on My Device.
+Hi! here you can browse my projects, som of these projects are available on live server and others are available on Local on My Device.

 # NamaaIT
 		[Visit Website](https://www.namaait.com)